ducklingsjs/hektor-gulp/README.md

 To install, run: ``npm install git@github.com:infinumjs/hektor-gulp.git --save-dev``

-# Trying it out

-Go to examples folder and see how to use hektor-gulp

 ## Autoload tasks
 The second argument in the HEKTOR's ``load`` method is autoload.
 When turned on, HEKTOR will try to guess which task do you want to run, and load it with default settings, even if it's not defined in the config.
 This can be useful in order to avoid task definitions with empty config objects.
 This is an experimental feature.